roeap/flight-fusion/README.md

 make proto
 ```

-Afterwards imports in the generated `message_pb2.py` and `message_pb2.pyi` have to be fixed manually.

 ## Known issues

 Right now the current release of the `quote` crate breaks the build.
 Until the dependent crates have addressed